cyanide-burnout/Compromise/README.md

 Compromise::Future is a future class implementation no manage coroutine.

-* Can be created on the stack as well as on the heap by using copy constructor
+* Can be created on the stack as well as on the heap
 * Controls live-cycle of coroutine
 * Provides awaitable interface to the caller, which allows to call one coroutine from another one